axelarnetwork/axelarate-community/documentation/docs/validator_recovery.md

 The recovery data is stored on chain, and enables a validator to recover key shares it created.
-To obtain the recovery data for those key shares, you need to find out the corresponding key IDs first If you do not know which keys the validator is associatef with, attach a terminal to the node's container and perform the command:
+To obtain the recovery data for those key shares, you need to find out the corresponding key IDs first To query the blockchain for these key IDs, attach a terminal to the node's container and perform the command:

 ```
 ~/scripts # axelard q tss keySharesValidator $(axelard keys show validator --bech val -a)